soultaco83/jellyfin-web-unstable/README.md

 ---
 ## Changes I have made

--created a plugin called https://github.com/soultaco83/Jellyfin_requests_plugin which with this web change it adds a tab called requests.
+- Created a plugin called https://github.com/soultaco83/Jellyfin_requests_plugin which with this web change it adds a tab called requests.
 Where the admin can go to plugins and set any site that supports Iframes.
--By default users have Smart Subtitles selected -Subtitles will Burnin for all users (this is because there is an issue with subtitles frequently getting out of sync)
+- By default users have Smart Subtitles selected
+- Subtitles will Burnin for all users (this is because there is an issue with subtitles frequently getting out of sync)
+- Set Prefer fMP4-HLS by default for all users as this helps with media playback

 ---
 ---